jacobhal/react-testing/README.md

-# react-testing
+# React Testing Library & Jest

-A repository for testing React using the React Testing Library, Jest and Enzyme.
+A repository for testing React using the React Testing Library.